ethereum/ethereum-org-website/src/content/defi/index.md

 Flash loans are a more experimental form of decentralized lending that let you borrow without collateral or providing any personal information.

-Flash loans are not advised if you're not a technical expert but they hint at what might be possible to everyone in the future.
-They make it possible to take out huge loans without putting up any collateral whatsoever.
+They're not widely accessible to non-technical folks right now but they hint at what might be possible to everyone in the future.

-It works on the premise that the loan is taken out and paid back within the same transaction.
+It works on the basis that the loan is taken out and paid back within the same transaction.
 If it can't be paid back, the transaction reverts as if nothing ever happened.

-The funds being utlized are often being held in liquidity pools.
+The funds that are often used are held in liquidity pools (big pools of funds used for borrowing).
 If they are not being used at a given moment, this creates an opportunity for someone to borrow these funds, conduct business with them, and repay them in-full quite literally at the same time they're borrowed.

 This means a lot of logic must be included in a very bespoke transaction.
 A simple example might be someone using a flash loan to borrow as much of an asset at one price so they can sell it on a different exchange where the price is higher.